suvarnrk/waph-suvarnrk/labs/lab2/README.md

 ![Random Joke displayed when the page is loaded](images/jokeapi.png)

-The above picture represents image of randomly created joke when page is loaded.
+The below picture represents image of randomly created joke when page is loaded.

 ![Response of the webservice in inspect view](images/jokeresp.png)